Best Alfred Alternatives in 2026

 - AI-powered prioritization and routing

-The following alternatives span both categories, starting with the AI-powered approach that addresses the fundamental gap in traditional productivity tools.
+The alternatives below cover both categories, starting with the AI-powered approach that closes the gap traditional productivity tools leave open.

 1. this+that: AI-Powered Task Extraction and Autonomous Execution

-this+that represents a fundamentally different approach to Mac productivity.
-Rather than helping you launch apps faster, this+that reads your messages, extracts tasks, and executes them automatically across connected tools.
-For teams, operators, and founders who want work completed directly from their inbox, this platform eliminates the manual overhead that traditional launchers cannot address.
+this+that takes a fundamentally different angle on Mac productivity.
+Instead of launching apps faster, this+that reads your messages, extracts the tasks, and runs them automatically across connected tools.
+For teams, operators, and founders who want work done straight from the inbox, it takes on the manual overhead traditional launchers can’t.

 Core Capabilities: